macOS 10.15 Catalina Compatibility: Full List Of Compatible Macs

-macOS 10.15 Catalina has officially been announced.
-Once the excitement dies down regarding features, the inevitable question is going to be asked; which Mac hardware does macOS 10.15 support?
+Once you tell anyone regarding macOS Catalina and its features, the enviable next question which is asked is: which Mac hardware does macOS 10.15 supports?
 Here are the details relating to compatibility for Apple’s latest desktop operating system.

 If you live within Apple’s ecosystem, and part of that ownership is either a MacBook, iMac, or even one of Apple’s powerful Mac Minis, then you are going to be wondering if the upgrade to Apple’s desktop OS is going to be inclusive of your hardware or if you are going to be ruled out of the party.